vblagoje/openapi-service-client/README.md

 ## Features

-- Seamless integration with LLM-generated function calls using OpenAI's function-calling JSON format
+- Easy integration with LLM-generated function calls using OpenAI's function-calling JSON format
 - Automatic handling of REST invocations and data retrieval based on OpenAPI specifications
 - Support for various authentication strategies, including API key and HTTP authentication
 - Flexible configuration options for adapting the client behavior